-Throughout his career, Pippen displayed tremendous athleticism that perfectly matched his incredible basketball IQ.
+Pippen displayed tremendous athleticism throughout his career that perfectly matched his incredible basketball IQ.
 His versatility was elite, and the way he impacted the games was pretty spectacular to watch.
-He could score, rebound, assist, block shots, and lock down the opposing’s best perimeter players.
+He could score, rebound, assist, block shots, and lock down the opposing's best perimeter players.
 Pippen was truly a marvel and a unique type of talent that was rarely seen in NBA history.
-He definitely deserves more respect, and younger players should definitely look to him if they want to learn how to impact the game in more ways than just scoring.
+He definitely deserves more respect, and younger players should look to him if they want to learn how to impact the game in more ways than just scoring.